Pin It!

 Description

-These spooky Mummy Hot Dogs are such an easy Halloween appetizer!
-Flaky crescent roll dough is wrapped around smoky hot dogs decorated with edible googly eyes, and it’s all served with your choice of 4 festive dips!
+These spooky mummy hot dogs are easy to make with flaky crescent roll dough wrapped around smoky hot dogs.
+Serve this easy Halloween appetizer with your choice of 4 festive dips!

 Ingredients